Back to blog

 When to Choose TypeScript?

-When JavaScript is Enough?
+When Is JavaScript Enough?

-Migrating from JavaScript to TypeScript
+Transitioning from JavaScript to TypeScript

 If you decide to migrate, do it gradually:

-Step 1: Add TypeScript to Project
+Step 1: Add TypeScript to the project

 bash